TsingZ0/PFLlib/README.md

 - If you have a **new optimizer** while training, please add it into `./system/flcore/optimizers/fedoptimizer.py`

-- The evaluation platform is also convenient for users to bulid a new platform for specific applications, such as our [FL-IoT](https://github.com/TsingZ0/FL-IoT) and [HtFL](https://github.com/TsingZ0/HtFL).
+- The evaluation platform is also convenient for users to build a new platform for specific applications, such as our [FL-IoT](https://github.com/TsingZ0/FL-IoT) and [HtFL](https://github.com/TsingZ0/HtFL).

 ## Experimental results